 If you don’t know what Mushroom compost is, chances are you’re thinking it is decomposed mushrooms.
 Most of us made this same mistake…once.
-Then, after learning its composition, you understand what a great soil medium it is.
+Then, after learning what it is made of, you understand what a great soil medium it is.
 Also called mushroom soil, it is the soil medium commercial growers use to grow mushrooms.
 After they have used it, mushroom farmers have two choices: either toss it out or…. sell it to you at a much-reduced price.
 You can easily guess their decision.
-Gardeners highly value mushroom compost, as a great soil conditioner or amendment.
+Gardeners highly value mushroom compost, as a great soil conditioner or additive.

-Mushroom compost is very specifically formulated.
+Mushroom compost is very specially formulated.
 The contents include wheat straw, hay, corn cobs, cottonseed hulls, gypsum, and chicken manure.
 These ingredients are ground up and mixed together.
-It is then pasteurized by steaming it.
+Next, the manufacturers pasteurize it by steaming it.
 This sterilization process kills bacteria, mold spores, weed seeds, and insects.
 The resulting soil is spread out on a bed and topped off with a layer of sphagnum peat moss, and some ground limestone.

 Commercial mushroom growers sow mushroom spores into the sterile soil.
-The mushrooms quickly grow in this organic, rich, slow-release soil, After harvesting the mushrooms, the remaining soil is not used again.
-It is packaged up and sold to home gardeners as mushroom compost.
+The mushrooms quickly grow in this organic, rich, slow-release soil.
+After harvesting the mushrooms, growers do not use the soil again.
+Rather, they package it up and sell it to home gardeners as mushroom compost.

 Did You Know?
-Some of the biggest giant pumpkins, capable of growing to over one ton, are grown in soil enhanced with mushroom compost.
+Some of the biggest giant pumpkins, capable of growing to well over one ton, are grown in soil enriched with mushroom compost.
+Those avid competitive growers know what a valuable soil amendment it is.

 Try this compost on your favorite garden plants.
 You and your plants will just love it!